 Machine learning with Python

-Our every-day lives can be substantially affected by political decisions.
-Some of these decisions are based on predictions obtained by fitting statistical models to data.
-As a point in case, consider school closures that are decided based on predictions obtained from fitting epidemiological models to healthcare data.
+Our every-day lives are substantially affected by political decisions.
+These decisions are often based on the predictions of models that have been fit to data.
+As a case in point, consider school closures and other non-pharmaceutical interventions during the Covid-19 pandemic.
+These interventions have been decided by policymakers based on the predictions obtained from fitting epidemiological models to healthcare data.

-Students can also choose from a set of mini-projects that require to solve small data analysis tasks and to prepare a report in the form of a Python notebook.
+The course also includes a project that requires students to solve (“toy”) machine learning problem and to document the problem and its solution by a report in the form of a Python notebook.

-The grading will be based entirely on the coding assignments and student projects.
+The grading will be based entirely on the coding assignments and the student project.

 You can get a digital badge after completing this course.

 Learn on the video how machine learning can transform our lives!

 koodaus, koodaaminen, koneoppiminen, regressio, klusterointi, luokittelu